canjs/can-reflect/can-reflect.md

 };
 ```

-`can-reflect` organizes it's methods into the following groups:
+`can-reflect` organizes its methods into the following groups:

 - __Type Reflections__ - Determine if an object matches a familiar type to CanJS.
 - __Get/Set Reflections__ - Read and write to objects.